HIKARI CARE AND MAINTENANCE

 blades will start to come apart.
 When this happens, because the blades

 are coming apart, the scissor will "bend" the hair rather than cut it.

 Most people who do not check tension or check it incorrectly will start

-using their thumb to PUSH the blades together to get them cutting
+using their thumb to PUSH the blades together to get

 again.
 When they do this, they are "grinding" the blades together and

 have been dulled by cutting with the tension too loose (as described